pearcej/cppds/_sources/AlgorithmAnalysis/WhatIsAlgorithmAnalysis.rst

 time” of the algorithm.
 One way we can measure the execution time for the function ``sumOfN`` is to do a benchmark analysis.
 This means that we will track the actual time required for the program to compute its result.
-In Python, we can benchmark a function by noting the starting time and ending time with respect to the system we are using.
-In the ``time`` module there is a function called ``time`` that will return the current system clock time in seconds since some arbitrary starting point.
+In C++, we can benchmark a function by noting the starting time and ending time with respect to the system we are using.
+In the ``ctime`` library there is a function called ``clock`` that will return the current system clock time in seconds since some arbitrary starting point.
 By calling this function twice, at the beginning and at the end, and then computing the difference, we can get an exact number of seconds (fractions in most cases) for execution.